5 Steps To Knowing Your Self-Worth And Valuing Yourself

 You could be running a successful business and bossing the competition.
 While at the same time settling for less than the ideal in your romantic relationships or even in your family situation, because you think too little of yourself to consider your needs as important.

-On the other hand, properly knowing your value and your self-worth does the opposite.
-It sets you up for respect because you respect yourself.
-As you know your value, it sets you up for love because you love yourself.
+On the other hand, properly knowing your self-worth does the opposite.
+Valuing yourself sets you up for respect because you respect yourself.
+As you know your self-worth, sets you up for love because you love yourself.

-Having a great sense of self-worth sets you up for happiness for the very simple reason that you believe that you deserve nothing less.
+Having a solid sense of self and self-worth set you up for happiness for the very simple reason that you believe that you deserve nothing less.

 The Difference Between Self-Esteem and Self-Worth